Luna-v0/hole-arena/INSTRUCTIONS.md

 To end, or "close," a round, a player's team must meet these conditions:

 1. They must have already taken their pot.
-2. They must have created at least one Buraco.
+2. They must have created at least one Hole.
 3. A player must get rid of all the cards in their hand, ending by discarding a final card.
 This final discard cannot be a wild card.

 ## Scoring

-Points are awarded based on the cards in a team's melds, as well as for Buracos and other bonuses.
+Points are awarded based on the cards in a team's melds, as well as for Holes and other bonuses.

 ### Card Values